Tetanus: Pathophysiology

 A neurotransmitter-filled vesicle before and after exposure to the tetanus toxin.
 The cleavage of the VAMP protein by the toxin inhibits vesicle fusion and neurotransmitter release into the synapse.

 Tetanus neurotoxin (TeNT) binds to the presynaptic membrane of the neuromuscular junction, is internalized, and is transported back through the axon until it reaches the central nervous system.
 Here, it selectively binds to and is transported into inhibitory neurons via endocytosis.
 It then leaves the vesicle for the neuron cytosol, where it cleaves vesicle associated membrane protein (VAMP) synaptobrevin, which is necessary for membrane fusion of small synaptic vesicles (SSV's).
 SSV's carry neurotransmitter to the membrane for release, so inhibition of this process blocks neurotransmitter release.

 Tetanus toxin specifically blocks the release of the neurotransmitters GABA and glycine from inhibitory neurons.
-These neurotransmitters keep overactive motor neurons from firing and also play a role in the relaxation of muscles after contraction.
+These neurotransmitters stop overactive motor neurons from firing and also play a role in muscle relaxation after contraction.
 When inhibitory neurons are unable to release their neurotransmitters, motor neurons fire out of control, and muscles have difficulty relaxing.
 This causes the muscle spasms and spastic paralysis seen in tetanus infection.

 The tetanus toxin, tetanospasmin, is made up of a heavy chain and a light chain.
-There are three domains, each of which contributes to the pathophysiology of the toxin.
-The heavy chain has two of the domains.
+There are three domains, each of which contributes to the toxin's pathophysiology.
+The heavy chain has two domains.
 The N-terminal side of the heavy chain helps with membrane translocation, and the C-terminal side helps the toxin locate the specific receptor site on the correct neuron.
 The light chain domain cleaves the VAMP protein once it arrives in the inhibitory neuron cytosol.

 There are four main steps in tetanus's mechanism of action: binding to the neuron, internalization of the toxin, membrane translocation, and cleavage of the target VAMP.

 Neurospecific binding

 The toxin travels from the wound site to the neuromuscular junction through the bloodstream, where it binds to the presynaptic membrane of a motor neuron.
 The heavy chain C-terminal domain aids in binding to the correct site, recognizing and binding to the correct glycoproteins and glycolipids in the presynaptic membrane.
-The toxin binds to a site that will be taken into the neuron as an endocytic vesicle that will travel down the axon, past the cell body, and down the dendrites to the dendritic terminal at the spine and central nervous system.
-Here, it will be released into the synaptic cleft, and allowed to bind with the presynaptic membrane of inhibitory neurons in a similar manner seen with the binding to the motor neuron.
+The toxin binds to a site that is taken into the neuron as an endocytic vesicle, which will travel down the axon, past the cell body, and down the dendrites to the dendritic terminal at the spine and central nervous system.
+Here, it will be released into the synaptic cleft and allowed to bind to the presynaptic membrane of inhibitory neurons in a similar manner to binding to the motor neuron.